KeithCharlieTaylor/11ty-vredeburg/README.md

 Project notes here with original README below.
 Then I'll rewrite this if it works.
 Initially, I want to deploy to Cloudflare Pages.
 Then add PWA capabilities, including push notifications (OneSignal).

+## 210522a Change About
+Original is /about/ but my standard is /about-domain/ - previously, changed menu but not page.

+Unfortunately, there's no obvious way to writ a proper About Page in this starter.
+It's probably easy to figure out.
+Or I might ignore 'Pages' altogether.
+But as there are also some Lighthouse issues, I'll put this template on hold.
+Though I hope to return to it later, as I like the blog layout

 ## 210519a 1st Config
 As per Configuration notes from original below (edit `src/_data/`).
 - author.json